Geoinformatics-Workshop-GIUB/day-1/README.md

 This first assignment is separated in two parts:
 First, we manually create a raster stack out of a single Landsat-8 scene.
 Second, we automate this process using a loop, so that we can create raster stacks out of more than one L8 scenes at once (batch processing).

-These intermediate steps are necessary to successfully manage the first part:
-1. Acquiring Landsat-8 files
-2. Creating a raster stack
-3. Saving the raster stack
-4. Deletion of redundant data

 [Link to the R code](./01_01_RasterStacking.R)